 The Quality of Their Security Vulnerabilities

-This all is only exceptionally bad because the number of reported vulnerabilities, but also the quality of them.
+This all is only exceptionally bad because of the number of reported vulnerabilities, but also the quality of them.
 Loads of them were very easily exploitable and the consequences especially severe.

 Most surprising is, that loads of them are so simple that they must have been found.
 I cannot imagine that any code that has been audited still has those remote code execution issues in them because they should be obvious - at least to a trained eye.